Our Team

 Lisa O’Brien

-I am a specialist epilepsy nurse with over 30 years of experience, dedicated to supporting people living with epilepsy and those who care for them.
+Hi I'm Lisa, I am a specialist epilepsy nurse with over 30 years of experience, dedicated to supporting people living with epilepsy and those who care for them.
 I trained at Great Ormond Street Children’s Hospital and have worked across NHS and private services, caring for individuals with complex epilepsy and neurological needs.
 I have contributed to national epilepsy guidance through my work with NICE and provide Epilepsy Nurse Consultant and VNS clinics, as well as specialist training throughout the UK.
 I am passionate about helping caregivers and professionals truly understand epilepsy.
 Through practical, compassionate training, I aim to build confidence, improve safety, and make a meaningful difference to the lives of people living with epilepsy and their families.